 How many spinal decompression treatment sessions are required?

 That varies with each patient, depending upon their unique health status and condition.
 Your plan will be specifically developed for your needs.

 How does the cost of spinal disc decompression compare with other options?

-The cost of an entire program of SDD can be as little as a third of the out-of-pocket cost of spinal surgery.
-Considering that patients usually don’t miss time from work and that they are not in the hospital and don’t have other costs such as anesthesiology, therapy and other services, the total costs of SDD is usually a small fraction of the cost of other treatment options.
+The cost of an entire program of NSDD can be as little as a third of the out-of-pocket cost of spinal surgery.
+Considering that patients usually don’t miss time from work and that they are not in the hospital and don’t have other costs such as anesthesiology, therapy and other services, the total costs of NSDD is often a fraction of the cost of other treatment options.

-What kinds of results are likely with your non-surgical Spinal Disc Decompression (SDD)?
+What kinds of results are likely with Non-surgical Spinal Disc Decompression (NSDD)?
 Can I avoid spine surgery?

-We have treated many patients that have been able to completely avoid spinal surgery by using SDD.
+We have treated many patients that have been able to completely avoid spinal surgery by using NSDD.
 Each patient is unique.
-Overall, the results of the SDD have been quite good and actually exceeded our expectations.
+Overall, the results of the NSDD have been quite good and actually exceeded our expectations.
 Many patients have found that they are completely pain-free after their treatment is complete.
-For some patients the results have seemed like someone has turned back the clock on their bodies and they feel better than they have in years.
-SDD is not ideal for every patient however.
+For some patients the results seem like someone has turned back the clock on their bodies and they feel better than they have in years.
+NSDD is not ideal for every patient however.
+We don't accept every patient into the program.
 That is why we recommend an initial free consultation to determine whether this is a good option before proceeding.